ASaliba0419/Project-Bedrock/README.md

 -Find API to use
 -Set up the site using HTML
--Use CSS to position where I want things to go as well as decorate the site -Allow user to type in any block to pull up block ID number and MetaData number
+-Use CSS to position where I want things to go as well as decorate the site -Allow user to type in any character name and return information about the searched character -Add a search quote function to allow results to return with a quote from the searched character

 #### PostMVP

-- Add another option in the nav bar to link an in-browser form of the minecraft game itself
-- Add animation to the quote on the main screen
+-Add a All Quotes API that returns random quotes in timed intervals -Add animation to the quote on the main screen

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.

-You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.

 |  Day | Deliverable | Status
 |---|---| ---|